scbabacus/json-server/README.md

 }
 ```

 The route path may contain parameters.
-Json server uses the path parameter syntax used in express.js, which uses a colon-leaded parameter names within the route path.
+Tiam server uses the path parameter syntax used in express.js, which uses a colon-leaded parameter names within the route path.
 The parameter can later be accessed in the scripts using `ctx.request.params.<parameter>`

 ```json
 {